Biden-Ghani meeting: Afghan president makes last-ditch effort to stop Taliban gains | DW | 24.06.2021

 The collapse of the incumbent Afghan government could push the country to a civil war, and the Taliban would be the main beneficiaries of this scenario.

-The Taliban have already dismissed Ghani's US visit, which will include the chairman of Afghanistan's High Council for National Reconciliation, Abdullah Abdullah, as "useless."
+The Taliban have already dismissed the US visit of Ghani and chairman of Afghanistan's High Council for National Reconciliation Abdullah Abdullah as "useless."

 "They will talk with the US officials for preservation of their power and personal interest," Taliban spokesman Zabihullah Mujahid said.